This National Film Board film tells the story of residential schools through the eyes of two young children. View streaming video by clicking here.

 v.
 1. The History.
 Part 2, 1939 to 2000

 v.
 4. The Missing Children and Unmarked Burials

 The Aboriginal Healing Foundation and The National Archives of Canada launched a project which represented an attempt to tell the true and painful story of a national institution committed, not to the preservation of a people, but to their forced assimilation.
 Click here to view the website.

-On March 31, 1998, the Aboriginal Healing Foundation was set up with a $350 million fund from the Government of Canada, to be expended within an eleven-year time-frame.
+On March 31, 1998, the Aboriginal Healing Foundation (AHF) was set up with a $350 million fund from the Government of Canada, to be expended within an eleven-year time-frame.
 This grant has enabled the Foundation to fund community-based healing projects that address the legacy of physical abuse and sexual abuse in the residential school system, including intergenerational impacts.
-AHF has published numerous resources on Residential Schools which are available on their website.
+Although AHF closed on September 30, 2014, their archived website has numerous valuable publications.
 The Library also has print copies of many of these resources.
 We especially recommend this title:

 Historic Trauma and Aboriginal Healing describes the intergenerational transmission of historic trauma and examines the implications for healing in a contemporary Aboriginal context.
 The purpose of the study was to develop a comprehensive historical framework of Aboriginal trauma, beginning with contact in 1492 through to the 1950s, with a primary focus on the period immediately after contact.
 Available online and in print E 98 .S67 W47 2004.